+Figure 1B: Hananui proposal area with overlayed management zones based on Stage 2 feed inputs

 C2-2 Biogenic Habitat

 The farm layout has been designed to minimise deposition of farm-derived material on biogenic habitats.
 While low-level inputs may occur through resuspension, far-field deposition and accumulation are expected to be minimal and may not be readily detectable.
 Biogenic habitat monitoring is a precautionary measure, designed to provide early detection of an effect if it arises, through an approach that employs a broad range of monitoring tools.